The lethal dose of Vyvanse is over 1000 mg/kg.

 In a study on rats published by the National Library of Medicine, the lethal dose of LDX in rats was found to be more than five times higher than the lethal dose of d-amphetamine.

-Learn more about the fatal dose of commonly abused drugs
+Learn more about the fatal dose of commonly abused drugs.

 Determining The Lethal Dose Of Vyvanse

-Vyvanse is a central nervous system stimulant used to treat Attention-Deficit/Hyperactivity Disorder (ADHD) and Binge Eating Disorder (BED).
+Vyvanse is a central nervous system stimulant used to treat attention-deficit/hyperactivity disorder (ADHD) and binge eating disorder (BED).

 This suggests that the data for determining the lethal dose of a single oral dose of LDX is insufficient.
+The level at which there was no observed effect was less than 30 mg/kg per day.

 How Likely Is A Fatal Overdose On Vyvanse?

+Overdosing on Vyvanse alone is unlikely.
 However, when it’s combined with alcohol and drugs, the potential for overdose increases greatly.

 LDX is a slow-dissolving central nervous system stimulant, and alcohol is a central nervous system depressant.
 When taken together, the drugs are actively working against each other.